IDMNYU/IDM_Faculty_FAQ/nyu_classes.md

-# NYU Classes and Alternatives
+# NYU LMS and Alternatives

-## Not Required to Use
+NYU's learnig manangement system is called [NYU Classes](https://newclasses.nyu.edu).
+You are not required to use it, but soe people find it helpful.

 * [Video tutorials and documentation](http://wikis.nyu.edu/display/nyuclasses/Training+and+Support)
 * [Intro to NYU Classes presentation](https://docs.google.com/presentation/d/1nAwlh-Iyu-VRTmAe3hniKgQ16NMpkUbDrgPAk6YSfw4/edit?usp=sharing)